exakat/exakat/docs/Rules.rst

 +--------------+------------------------------------------------------+

 .. _simplify-regex:

 Simplify Regex
 ##############

 PRCE regex are a powerful way to search inside strings, but they also come at the price of performance.
-When the query is simple enough, try using `strpos() <http://www.php.net/strpos>`_ or `stripos() <http://www.php.net/stripos>`_ instead.
+When the query is simple enough, try using `'strpos() <http://www.php.net/strpos>`_ or `'stripos() <http://www.php.net/stripos>`_ instead.

 .. code-block:: php